paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-19b-water-resources-planning.md

 Section was enacted as part of the Water Resources Development Act of 1974, and not as part of the Water Resources Planning Act which comprises this chapter.

 #### Amendments
+2025—Subsec. (a)(2)(B).
+Pub.
+L. 118–272 inserted “and title research for abandoned structures” before period at end.

 2022—Subsec. (a)(1).
 Pub.
 L. 117–263, § 8119(a)(1)(A), inserted “local government,” after “State or group of States,” and after “such State, interest,”.

 Subsec. (a)(3).
 Pub.
 L. 117–263, § 8119(a)(1)(B), substituted “[section 4141 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4141&num=0&edition=prelim)” for “[section 236 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section236&num=0&edition=prelim)”.